1. SET UP YOUR NET ID TO ACCESS MYUW

 How to accept your offer of admission

-Log in to the MyUW student portal to accept/decline your offer of admission in the Student Center.
+Log in to Student Center to accept/decline your offer of admission.

 - Click on the tile page with “Admissions”

-- Within the Admissions tile, it has “Application Status”; it will show you the applications that you have submitted.
+- Within the Admissions tile, view “Application Status”; it will show you the applications that you have submitted.

 - If this is your first time logging in, you must activate your NetID.
 Your Student Center also gives you access to other personalized information, including your financial aid package.